dscho/xkcd/content/comics/2005-9-30-barrel-part-2.md

   Awww.
 img: https://imgs.xkcd.com/comics/barrel_mommies.jpg
 ---
-[A boy sits in a barrel which is floating in an ocean.]
+[Barrel Boy sits in a barrel which is floating in an ocean.]

-Boy: none of the places i floated had mommies.
+Barrel Boy: none of the places i floated had mommies.